JeremyHudson43/HudsonRepo/README.md

 ``Pushdown Automata`` - simulates a deterministic pushdown automata given an input from a text file.

  ## IPython Notebooks
-``HellingerCalculator`` - notebook uses the Hellinger distance to determine the similarity between two bodies of text using LDA models.
+``HellingerCalculator`` - uses the Hellinger distance to determine the similarity between two bodies of text using LDA models.

 ``MeanOfBigramQuantity`` - finds the average occurences of certain bigrams (word pairs) to determine topic discussion freqeuncy.